outdreamer/build-a-cure-1/docs/variable_physics.md

     - randomness can occur on any interface layer in a system, but the trajectory between layers leaves traces

       - example: converting randomness between linear operation layer (in direction of rotating line) to continuous function layer (in slope of curve)
+        "any linear combination of a fixed collection of normal deviates is a normal deviate" - https://en.wikipedia.org/wiki/Normal_distribution

       - this means the adjacent states can be inferred by randomness change patterns between specific interfaces